 What Does a Mentor Do?

-The Mentor commits about 4-8 hours a month to liaise with and support a New Professional over the period in which the New Professional is considered active.
-Communications may be via email, text, Skype, or phone as appropriate.
-The goal is to offer support and advice on professional and career-oriented issues, to enhance the New Professional’s experience with and understanding of the records and archives profession and various career and professional development opportunities.
-Mentors may also review draft articles or reports written by the New Professional for publication on the ICA’s website, in FLASH, or in another appropriate ICA publication.
+The Mentor commits about 4-8 hours a month to liaise with and support an Active NP over the year they are in the NPP.
+The goal is to offer support and advice on professional and career-oriented issues, to enhance the new professional’s experience with and understanding of the records and archives profession and various career and professional development opportunities.
+Mentors may also review draft articles or reports written by the Active NP for publication on the ICA’s website, in FLASH, or in another appropriate ICA publication.

 What Are the Benefits for the Mentor?